5G-MAG/Getting-Started/pages/xr-media-integration-in-5g/scope.md

 1. TOC
 {:toc}

-This page contains information such as the specifications within the scope of the tools, high-level architecture, APIs under implementation,...
+This page contains information such as the specifications within the scope of the tools, high-level architectures that bring context to their applicability, features under implementation,...

 # Specifications
 Visit the [Standards repository](https://5g-mag.github.io/Standards/pages/xr.html) for more details on the specifications within the scope of the tools.

 # High-level architecture

-## High-level architecture: XR Media Integration in 5G
+## XR Media Integration in 5G

 <img src="../../assets/images/projects/xr_diagram.png" style="width: 80%">

- * Check [here](./repositories.html) to access the repositories for XR Media Integration in 5G
+ * Check [here](./repositories.html) to access the repositories for **XR Media Integration in 5G**
+ * Check [here](../common-tools/) to access the repositories for **Common Tools (Auxiliary tools common to various projects)**

 # XR Unity Player: Project overview